euroargodev/check_CTD-RDB/README.md

     - Histograms: 'Number of profiles per year', 'Number of profiles per month', 'Number of profiles per MRP intervals [db]';
-    - Data for each boxes: One plot per box containing Profile positions (with color-coded year), Temperature and Salinity profiles and a TS diagram
+    - Data for each boxes: One plot per box containing Profile positions (with color-coded year), Temperature and Salinity profiles and a TS diagram.

 ## Requirements (data)
 - Full path to the folder containing the reference database OR